thundra-io/thundra-agent-lambda-dotnet-template/README.md

-# Thundra Donet Templates
+# Thundra Dotnet Templates

-These simple and easy to use tempaltes are provided to that you may get up and running with Thundra as smoothly as possible.
-Please ensure you check them out and use them to ease your monitoring experaince.
+These simple and easy to use templates are provided so that you may get up and running with Thundra as smoothly as possible.
+Please ensure you check them out and use them to ease your monitoring experience.

 ### Install Templates